Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Should I do SEO or Google Ads first?

 Often both, but it depends on urgency.
 If you need leads now, Google Ads gets you there faster.
-If you’re building for the long term, SEO compounds over time.
+If you're building for the long term, SEO compounds over time.
 The smart play for most businesses: run Ads for immediate leads while building SEO in parallel.
 As organic traffic grows, you can reduce ad spend strategically.
 Think of Ads as renting and SEO as buying.
-Both have their place.
-Our SEO vs Google Ads comparison has the full cost modelling and decision framework.
+Both have their place and our Google Ads management Melbourne team runs exactly this combined play.
+The SEO vs Ads comparison linked earlier has the full cost modelling.

 Do location pages work?

-Yes, if they’re genuinely useful.
-A page for “Plumbing Services in Hawthorn” that includes real local context, specific projects and unique content can rank well.
-A page that’s identical to your “Plumbing Services in Kew” page with only the suburb name swapped?
+Yes, if they're genuinely useful.
+A page for 'Plumbing Services in Hawthorn' that includes real local context, specific projects and unique content can rank well.
+A page that's identical to your 'Plumbing Services in Kew' page with only the suburb name swapped?
 Google will ignore it.
 The test: if you removed the suburb name from two of your location pages, would anyone be able to tell them apart?
 If not, they need work.
-Our near me searches guide covers the suburb clustering method in detail.

 Can I rank without backlinks?